microsoft/ApplicationInsights-WordPress/README.txt

 == Installation ==

-1. Run `compose install`
-2. Upload all files to the '/wp-content/plugins/' directory.
+1. Upload all files to the '/wp-content/plugins/' directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Go to Settings -> Application Insights and enter the Instrumentation Key you received from http://portal.azure.com.
+3. Go to Settings -> Application Insights and enter the Instrumentation Key you received from http://portal.azure.com.
 Use direct link https://ms.portal.azure.com/#create/Microsoft.AppInsights to create a new Application Insights resource.

 == Changelog ==